ChuckBV/ms22-now-male-diel-response/README.md

 Simplified and cleaned version of Trapview data and analysis

+## Interpretive Summary

+ 1. The impact of environment and the biological clock on the timing of sexual activity of pest moths like the navel orangeworm is important for optimization of pheromone mating disruption for their control.
+ 2. Remote automated camera traps offer a more efficient way to monitor such pests for treatment decisions, and can also provide a research tool to improve understanding of biology of these pests.
+ 3. Two years of camera trap data corroborated that the peak time of arrival of males to a synthetic pheromone source was influenced by seasonal factors, but also revealed more variability and less direct effect of temperature compared to earlier studies primarily examining females.
+ 4. Improve understanding of photoperiodic responses of males will improve understanding of monitoring data and optimization of mating disruption.

-## Overview
+## Abstract

-Five Trapview camera traps baited with pheromone lures were run over a two-year period to examine night-to-night and hourly variation in trap capture.
-The traps took photos once every 0.5 hours fromsunset to sunrise.
-In 2019 the five traps were in five different locations.
-In 2020 the traps were in one location where heavier abundance was found the previous year.
+Navel orangeworm, Amyelois transitella (Walker), is the primary insect pest of walnuts, pistachio, and almonds in California.
+Sex pheromone based mating disruption has recently been commercialized for this pest in the form of timed aerosol dispensers.
+Dispenser efficiency may be increased by timing releases with the active mating period of navel orangeworm.
+Past work found that the peak time of sexual activity for navel orangeworm females is 2 hours before sunrise when temperatures are above 18° C. Inference of male responsiveness from data collected in that study was limited by the necessity of using laboratory-reared females as a source of sex pheromone emission to attract males and the inherent limitations of human observers for nocturnal events.
+Here we used camera traps baited with artificial pheromone to observe male navel orangeworm mating response in the field over two field seasons.
+Male response to synthetic pheromone exhibited diel patterns broadly similar to females, i.e., they were active for a brief period of 2 to 3 hours before dawn under summer conditions and began responding to pheromone earlier and over a longer period of time during spring and fall.
+Contrary to the previous findings with females, some males were captured at all hours of the day and night, and there was no evidence of short-term change of pheromone responsiveness in response to temperature.
+Environmental effects on the response of navel orangeworm males to an artificial pheromone source differs in important ways from the environmental effects on female release of sex pheromone.

-## Data
+## ./data

-"allsites_y19.csv" and "allsites_y20.csv" are equivalevent files of trap events for the two years.
-The _y19 and _y20 temperature files are temperature data reported by the traps over the same period.
+***allsites_y19.csv***" and "***allsites_y20.csv***" are equivalent files of trap events for the two years.
+The ***trapview_temps_degf_y19.csv*** and
+***trapview_temps_degf_y19.csv*** temperature files are temperature data reported by the traps over the same period.

+The two ***_scrubbed.csv*** provide count data after using REGEX to removed erroneous counts.

 ## Scripts
- - **script0_head_data_files.R** Infile to load 4 relevant csv files into dataframes in Global Environment, head these files (43 lines)
+ - **script10_merge_count_and_temperature.R** Infile to load 4 relevant csv
+ files into dataframes in Global Environment, head these files.
+Creates individual temperature and count profiles for 2019 and 2020, and uses ggpubr to combine these into composite graphics ***Fig2.jpg*** and
+ ***Fig3.jpg***
  - **script1_y19_plot_weeks_hour.R** Creates a cool figure showing flights for 2019
  - **script2_y19_temperature_data.R** Plot temperature and RH readings daily at 3AM (once per day so the chart is not too noisy)
+ -

+## Output files
  -